militaryinvestor/militaryinvestor.github.io/_posts/2022-02-17-Spousal-IRA-Married-Couples-Can-Double-IRA-Investments.md

 #### What is a Spousal IRA?

 A Spousal IRA allows you to invest up to $6,000/year in your spouse's IRA retirement account, even if they do not have any income.
 So, if you spouse is a stay-at-home parent, they can still invest $6,000/year in their account.
-At the same time, you can still invest another $6,000/year in your account.
+At the same time, you can invest another $6,000/year in your account.

 To invest in a Spousal IRA, your family must file your taxes as "married filing jointly".